-Vice-chair Agee said that there should be the opportunity to digest the documents and for the committee to revisit these matters at the next meeting.
+Vice-chair Agee said that there should be the opportunity to digest the documents and

 7. Review of committee criteria, scoring, and evaluation rubric.

 Appearing: Amy Turim, DCD Real Estate Matt Haessly, DCD Real Estate

 Chair Vernon said for the committee to review for the last time the most current committee rubric sheet.